-Under our Memorandum and Articles of Association, the holder of our Class B common shares, Patria Holdings, is entitled to preemptive rights to purchase additional common shares in the event that there is an increase in our share capital and additional common shares are issued, upon the same economic terms and at the same price, in order to maintain its proportional ownership interests, which will be approximately 61.28% of our outstanding shares, respectively, immediately after this offering, assuming no exercise of the underwriters' option to purchase additional shares.
+Under our Memorandum and Articles of Association, the holder of our Class B common shares, Patria Holdings, is entitled to preemptive rights to purchase additional common shares in the event that there is an increase in our share capital and additional common shares are issued, upon the same economic terms and at the same price, in order to maintain its proportional ownership interests, which is approximately 60.2% of our outstanding shares, respectively.
 The exercise by the holder of our Class B common shares of their preemptive rights may impair our ability to raise funds, or adversely affect the terms on which we are able to raise funds, as we may not be able to offer to new investors the quantity of our shares that they may desire to purchase.
-For more information see "Description of Share Capital-Preemptive or Similar Rights."
+For more information see "Item 10.
+Additional Information-B. Memorandum and articles of association-Preemptive or Similar Rights."